FAR: Function-preserving Attention Replacement for IMC-friendly Inference: Related Work

 \section{Related Work}

-\paragraph{Efficient Alternatives to Self-Attention.} The quadratic complexity of self-attention has spurred the development of both attention-free and attention-efficient architectures.
-Attention-free models such as MLP-Mixer~\cite{tolstikhin2021mlpmixer}, RetNet~\cite{sun2023retnet}, and Mamba~\cite{gu2023mamba} replace attention with token-mixing mechanisms based on MLPs, implicit recurrence, or state-space models, offering linear complexity and improved hardware efficiency.
-However, these architectures are typically trained from scratch with bespoke recipes and remain incompatible with pre-trained transformers, limiting their transferability and scalability.
-In parallel, efficient attention variants attempt to reduce the runtime and memory overhead of the original mechanism.
-Linformer~\cite{wang2020linformer}and Performer~\cite{choromanski2022rethinking} approximate softmax attention via low-rank projections or kernel-based methods, while FlashAttention~\cite{dao2022flashattention} and Reformer~\cite{kitaev2020reformer} improve performance through kernel fusion or weight sharing.
-Despite these improvements, most designs preserve the core all-pairs interaction and dynamic memory patterns of attention, which remain suboptimal for deployment on memory-constrained hardware.
-Our work diverges from both lines by eliminating attention altogether at inference time and replacing it with a sequential structure trained to replicate the functional behavior of the original network.
+\paragraph{Efficient Alternatives to Self-Attention.} The quadratic cost of self-attention has motivated both attention-free and attention-efficient architectures.
+Attention-free models such as MLP-Mixer~\cite{tolstikhin2021mlpmixer}, RetNet~\cite{sun2023retnet}, and Mamba~\cite{gu2024mamba} replace attention with MLP-based, recurrent, or state-space token mixing, achieving linear-time complexity and improved hardware efficiency.
+However, these models are trained from scratch and cannot leverage pretrained transformers, limiting their applicability in scenarios that rely on large-scale pretraining.
+Efficient attention variants, including Linformer~\cite{wang2020linformer}, Performer~\cite{choromanski2022rethinking}, FlashAttention~\cite{dao2022flash}, and Reformer~\cite{kitaev2020reformer}, reduce attention overhead through low-rank projection, kernelization, or optimized execution.
+Yet these designs preserve the core all-pairs interaction pattern and dynamic memory access, which remain challenging for IMC hardware.
+In contrast, our work removes attention entirely during inference and replaces it with a sequential module explicitly aligned with IMC dataflows.

-\paragraph{Distillation and Modular Replacement.} Knowledge distillation~\cite{hinton2015distilling} is a widely adopted technique for transferring information from large models to compact ones.
-Beyond end-to-end supervision, several studies explore layer-wise or block-wise distillation to facilitate architectural flexibility.
-TinyBERT~\cite{jiao2020tinybert}, MobileBERT~\cite{sun2020mobilebert} and MiniLM~\cite{wang2020minilm} apply intermediate-level supervision to compress transformers without retraining from scratch.
-LayerDrop~\cite{fan2019reducing} introduces random layer skipping during training, enabling dynamic pruning at inference.
-While these approaches aim at efficiency, they generally preserve the attention structure or require retraining the entire model.
-Our method departs from this by freezing the pre-trained transformer and distilling the behavior of each attention block into a lightweight recurrent substitute, enabling structural replacement without compromising compatibility or transferability.